Storms can happen anywhere at any time of year, and when they’re severe they can cause major damage.

 - Trim trees and branches that could fall on your home or property.

 - Check your insurance policy is current and covers you for storm damage.

-- Make an emergency plan for your family that explains what you would do in an emergency.
+- Make an Emergency Plan (107KB PDF) for your family that explains what you would do in an emergency.

 - Put together an Emergency Kit (238KB PDF), including a battery-powered radio, torch and spare batteries.